 He joined the YPC in 2004, sings 2nd Bass and has served on the Choir Committee since 2005, being elected Vice Chairman in 2006.
 He was elected chairman of the Choir in 2012.

 When he is not singing or about YPC business, Derek enjoys researching Family History (in fact anything to do with history), reading fiction, the theatre (musical and dramatic), good music of all types, most sport, playing golf occasionally, and most importantly being a grandpa.
 He also keeps his hand in with a bit of figures work and is treasurer at Normanton Parish Church.

 As mentioned he is married to Judith, who is a retired Primary Headteacher.
 They have two daughters, Emma and Leah, who are both teachers, and three wonderful grandchildren Ivy, Jonas and Amos.

-Thomas Moore was born in Leicester, and started his musical career early, beginning to play the piano at the age of four.
+Born in Leicester, Tom started his musical career early, beginning to play the piano at the age of four.
 He was a treble in Leicester Cathedral Choir, and was inspired to start organ lessons with the Cathedral Assistant Organist, Geoffrey Carter.

 After Tom had completed his schooling in Leicester, he moved to Huddersfield to take a Bachelor of Music degree at the University.
 He majored in organ studies, studying under Keith Jarvis, and taking part in master classes given by Dame Gillian Weir, David Titterington, and Peter Hurford.